 Acknowledgement

-I would like to thank my thesis advisor Dr. Parvin Shahrestani whose assist me at any time under any circumstances in my master’s project.
+I would like to thank my thesis advisor Dr. Parvin Shahrestani who assisted me at any time under any circumstances in my Master’s project.
 I did not only learn evolution of aging in Dr. Shahrestani’s Lab, I also learned the meaning of responsibility, team work, friendship and leadership in her lab.

 Chapter 1